dhananjay-bamane/Dhananjay-Bamane/README.md

 <h3>About Me</h3>

-🎓I’m a Software Developer and I have completed my Bachelor of Science in Information Technology.
+🎓 I’m a Software Developer and I have completed my Bachelor of Science in Computer Science. <br>
-👨‍💻 Passionate about Development, Data Science, Machine Learning and & I enjoy learning new things.
+👨‍💻 Passionate about Development, Data Science, Machine Learning and & I enjoy learning new things. <br>
-🌱 Currently pursing Master's in Data Science & Big Data Analytics 📫 Reach me at shahabhay941@gmail.com
+🌱 Currently pursing Master of Science in Data Science & Big Data Analytics. <br>
+📫 Reach me at dhananjaybamane03@gmail.com <br>